nuu-engineering/Phoenix-Webpack-React-GraphQL-Setup-and-Structure-Guide/README.md

     {:absinthe_phoenix, "~> 1.4.3"}
     ```

-    Delete the following dependence in the same file:
+    Delete the following dependency in the same file:

     ```elixir
     {:cowboy, "~> 1.0"}